Transfer pricing: operational guidance: working a transfer pricing case: transfer pricing documentation

 EU Code of Conduct on transfer pricing documentation

 HMRC will also accept documents prepared in accordance with the EU’s Code of Conduct on transfer pricing documentation [‘EUTPD’], which was issued in 2006.
-Businesses who intend to follow the EUTPD Code of Conduct are invited to inform HMRC of this change by writing to the Transfer Pricing Team, CTIAA Business International, 100 Parliament Street, London SW1A 2BQ.
+Businesses who intend to follow the EUTPD Code of Conduct are invited to inform HMRC of this change by writing to the Transfer Pricing Team, CSTD Business, Assets & International, 11th Floor, Euston Tower, 286 Euston Road, London NW1 3UH

 The text of the Code can be read on the EU website.